Unlawful Entry (film)

 Unlawful Entry is a 1992 American psychological thriller film directed by Jonathan Kaplan, and starring Kurt Russell, Madeleine Stowe and Ray Liotta.

 The film involves a couple who befriend a lonely policeman, only for him to develop an unrequited fixation on the wife, leading to chilling consequences.
-The movie received generally positive reviews especially for Ray Liotta's performance who was nominated for an MTV Movie Award for Best Villain in 1993 for his portrayal of the psychopathic cop.
-The film was remade in Bollywood as Fareb in 1996.
+The movie received generally positive reviews, especially for Ray Liotta's performance, for which he was nominated for an MTV Movie Award for Best Villain in 1993 for his portrayal of the psychopathic cop.

 Plot

-One night, an intruder enters Michael and Karen Carr's upscale Los Angeles home through their skylight, upsetting the couple's tranquility.
-The intruder briefly takes Karen hostage at knifepoint, before dumping her in the swimming pool and escaping.
-The Carrs call the police, one of whom, Pete Davis, is quickly intrigued by their politeness, and takes extra interest in their case, cutting through department red tape and quickly installs a security system in their house.
+One night, an intruder enters Michael and Karen Carr's upscale Los Angeles home.
+Karen is briefly taken hostage at knifepoint before the burglar escapes.
+Police arrive and one officer, Pete Davis, takes an extra interest in their case due to their considerate approach.
+He later cuts through departmental red tape and helps install a security system in their house.
+Appreciating Pete's assistance, the Carrs befriend him.

-Appreciating Pete's services, the Carrs befriend him and invite him to dinner.
-When Michael expresses interest in getting revenge on the intruder, Pete invites him on a ride-along with his partner, Roy Cole.
-After dropping Cole off, Pete reveals he has arrested the man who broke into the Carrs' house and offers Michael a chance to retaliate for the attack on Karen.
-Michael declines, insisting that he wasn't serious about personally taking revenge, but Pete becomes insistent and demanding.
-After the burglar attempts escape, Pete brutally beats him before Michael orders him to stop.
+When Michael jokingly expresses interest in getting revenge on the intruder, Pete invites him on a ride-along with him and his partner, Roy Cole.
+Initially, the ride-along is enjoyable, as Michael witnesses Pete and Cole engage in their nightly police routine, including stopping a woman who was speeding, having food at a takeaway, and responding to a domestic disturbance.
+But after dropping Cole off, Pete reveals to Michael he has located the burglar who invaded the Carrs' house, and offers Michael an opportunity to retaliate for the attack on Karen.
+Michael declines, admitting he wasn't serious about personally taking revenge, but Pete becomes insistent and demanding.
+When the burglar attempts escape, Pete brutally beats him before Michael orders him to stop.

-Deeply suspicious of Pete's mental stability and overprotective behavior, Michael implores Karen to stay away from him, but Karen declines, believing he is overreacting.
-When Pete arrives at Michael's club, Michael condemns Pete's behavior and rejects their friendship, demanding that he stay away from him and Karen.
-After unsuccessfully attempting to cope via sex with a random woman he deems "worthless", Pete, having been already infatuated with Karen, invites her for coffee to connect with her and starts intruding in her marriage with Michael, believing that Michael is not standing up enough for Karen.
+Distrusting Pete's emotional instability and overprotective behavior, Michael implores Karen to avoid him, though Karen believes Michael is overreacting.
+When Pete arrives at Michael's club, Michael condemns Pete's behavior and demands he stay away from him and Karen.
+Pete later meets Karen for coffee and begins intruding in her marriage with Michael, believing that Michael is too weak and cowardly to stand up for Karen.